tlepple/aws_ad_auth/README.md

 ### Overview:
 ---
 This repo is used to build a custom docker container that will run on `MacOS` with an M2 processor that will allow you to authenticate from a terminal window to Azure AD.
-After authenticating to Azure AD you will be able to execute AWS CLI commands as a `Federated user` for a short period of time (without the need to create <AWS Access Keys> and <AWS Secret Keys>.
+After authenticating to Azure AD, you will be able to execute AWS CLI commands as a `Federated user` for a short period of time (without the need to create `<AWS Access Keys>` and `<AWS Secret Keys>`.

 *  Shoutout to Brian Lachance for the shell script and python code used here.